-The serial numbers of the transducer module and the transducer must be identical.
+The serial numbers of the transducer module and the transducer have to be identical.
 A wrong or incorrectly connected transducer module will lead to incorrect measured values or to a measurement failure.

-The transducer module is connected to the terminals of the transmitter, see Fig. 7.11.
+The transducer module is connected to the terminals of the transmitter.

-- Disconnect the transmitter from the power supply. - Connect the transducer module to the corresponding terminal, see Fig. 7.11.
-Terminal X2 is assigned to the transducers of measuring channel A, terminal X3 to the transducers of measuring channel B. - · Connect the transmitter to the power supply. - Enter all parameters of the program branch Parameters. - Start the measurement.
+- Disconnect the transmitter from the power supply. - Connect the transducer module to the corresponding terminal.
+Terminal X2 is assigned to the transducers of measuring channel A, terminal X3 to the transducers of measuring channel B. - · Connect the transmitter to the power supply. - Enter all parameters of the program branch Parameters. - · Start the measurement.